sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

   * Copy the jar file create above into ``fire-user-lib`` directory of sparkflows
   * Place the JSON file for the new node under the ``nodes`` directory.
   * ``Restart`` the Fire Server.

-  * The new node will be picked up by the Fire Server and be visible in the ``Workflow Editor``
-  * Check that new node is available as expected in the ``Workflow Editor``
+The new node would be picked up by the Fire Server and be visible in the ``Workflow Editor``.
+Check that new node is available as expected in the ``Workflow Editor``.

 Use the custom node in Spark submit when running on the Spark cluster
 ---------------------------------------------------------------------